Hugh Laurie

 Duet with Stephen Fry

-After earning his university degree, Hugh already knew that he wouldn't pursue a career in his field of study.
-He felt an irresistible pull towards the arts and decided to follow his passion.
+Fresh out of university, Hugh already knew he wouldn't pursue a career in his field of study.
+He felt an irresistible pull toward the arts and decided to follow his passion.
 In 1981, Laurie became the president of the Footlights Dramatic Club, where he and his loyal friends staged the comedy "The Cellar Tapes".
-This play won the newcomers their first theatre award and a contract to broadcast it on one of the British TV channels.
+The production earned the newcomers their first theater award and a contract to broadcast it on British television.

 Hugh Laurie and Stephen Fry in their youth